Federal TEACH Grant

 TEACH Grant Basics

-The Federal TEACH Grant was established in 2008 to provide grant support to students who are committed to teach in teacher shortage fields in low-income serving schools.
-Recipients are required to teach as a highly qualified teacher in a high-need field at a low-income school for 4 years within 8 years of completing their program.
-If a student fails to fulfill their service obligation, their Federal TEACH Grant will be converted to a Federal Direct Unsubsidized Loan.
-Interest will then be calculated from the point the grant funds were originally disbursed to the recipient.
+The Federal TEACH Grant program was established in 2008.
+It provides grants of up to $4,000 per year to qualifying students who agree to serve as a full-time, highly qualified teacher in a high-need field at a low-income school for four years.
+If a student fails to complete their service obligation within eight years of graduation, their Federal TEACH Grant will be converted to a Federal Direct Unsubsidized Loan which must be repaid with interest.

 Detailed information about this program is available on the U.S. Department of Education’s TEACH Grant website.

 - Complete the online TEACH Grant Initial Counseling session to be sure this is an appropriate program for you.
 (This counseling session may be completed for informational purposes and does NOT commit you to participation in the program.)

 - Take time to consider this opportunity.
 When you are ready to commit to the service obligation, sign a TEACH Grant Agreement to Serve or Repay with the U.S. Department of Education.

 - Complete the Lewis & Clark Federal TEACH Grant Application and submit it to the Financial Aid Office.

 - After we receive your L&C Federal TEACH Grant Application, confirm that you meet the academic eligibility requirement, and verify your enrollment in a TEACH-Grant eligible degree program, we will award the Federal TEACH Grant.